fluxninja/aperture/docs/content/architecture/architecture.md

 ### Aperture Agents

-Aperture Agents are the workhorses of the platform as they provide powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
+Aperture Agents are the workhorses of the platform, providing powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.